Funding Opportunities for Communities

 Collection Event Grants

-Collection event grants are for hosting the collection of electronic waste (e-waste) and typically also include the collection of household hazardous waste (HHW), tires, unwanted residential pharmaceuticals, and medical sharps.
+Collection event grants are for hosting the collection of electronic waste (e-waste) and typically also include the collection of household hazardous waste (HHW), tires, unwanted residential pharmaceuticals, scrap metal, and medical sharps.
 These grants are typically provided for one, or a series of, discrete collection events.
 The contractor shall use an R2 or e-Steward certified electronics recycler.
 The contractor shall coordinate with the Oklahoma Bureau of Narcotics or their local Environmental Officer for coordination on pharmaceuticals.
 Information on medical sharps collection can be found in the application.
 Used tires may be collected for recycling using DEQ’s Tire Program.
 If collecting tires, your community may qualify as an Oklahoma Clean Community.
 For more information, e-mail (click here) or apply here.
 After each collection event, the contractor shall provide an invoice including a description of the event, photos, and the types and amounts of waste collected.

 Professional Service/Other Grants